The Art of Starting (Over) From Nothing (5 Actionable Tactics)

 Now, in the present day, that course has paid for itself 10x over because it opened the door for much more.
 I wouldn’t be where I am today without it.

 This was because I was willing to reorient myself and re-skill myself.
-I was willing to “starting from nothing” in a sense.
+I was willing to start from nothing in a sense.
 I had no idea what was involved in being a good marketing copywriter.

 I just went to work on building the skill, step by step, brick by brick.